 He went from being a Salesperson to a Senior Salesperson in his first 10 months, then was promoted to Sales Manager at 11 months.
 Four months later he was promoted to Sales Manager of a second office.

 At age 24 he was managing two real estate sales offices, running sales meetings, hiring new sales people, mentoring salespeople, listing properties, selling properties and bought a brand new car as well as buying his first house.

-After neglecting to exercise due to intense work commitments and running on adrenaline, Matt started experiencing symptoms of stress in May 2002.
+After neglecting to exercise due to intense work commitments and running on adrenaline, Matt started experiencing symptoms of stress.

 At that time, for Matt, stress equaled ‘weakness’.
 So he kept pushing himself.